doobidoo/claude-memory-context/README.md

 2. Consider creating a dedicated project for memory-aware conversations
 3. The script preserves other custom instructions in your project
 4. Check logs to ensure updates are working correctly
+5. Place the memory context markers near the beginning of your instructions for best results

 ## Limitations